 Daily Mail

-One of our occasional group departures for solo travellers featured in the newspaper "Those once-in-a-lifetime safari-style trips make fantastic honeymoons.
+One of our occasional small group departures featured in the newspaper "Those once-in-a-lifetime safari-style trips make fantastic honeymoons.
 But if you don't have the excuse of a wedding, there's no need to miss out.
 Tell Tale Travel has a trip to Thailand to celebrate the Surin Elephant Festival.
 You visit two of the country's leading elephant sanctuaries, as well as tracking the creatures in a vast wildlife reserve.
 Designed as a group trip of solo travellers, it is the perfect chance for wildlife buffs to share their binoculars and get back to nature."

 |